Spain's top court rules pandemic lockdown unconstitutional | Law-Order

 - Spain

-Spain's Constitutional Court has ruled that last year's stay-at-home lockdown order by the government under a state of emergency was unconstitutional.
+Spain's Constitutional Court ruled Wednesday that last year's strict stay-at-home lockdown order by the government under a state of emergency was unconstitutional.

-The court ruling on Wednesday was in response to a suit brought by the far-right Vox party.
+The court ruling was in response to a suit brought by the far-right Vox party.

 It was a split decision according to a brief statement issued by the court.
 State broadcaster TVE says it was six magistrates in favour and five against.